 odrive works through a combination of web interface and desktop app — the only service on this list that has one.
 With odrive’s desktop sync client installed, you get a sort of master folder where you can see all of your synced cloud storage service files.
 The great thing about it is that these files do not take up space on your computer until you choose to download them.

 We’ve chosen the above top five picks specifically because they cover a wide range of personal and professional cloud-to-cloud migration and management needs.
 However, there are a couple more services that we would like to give a shout-out to.

 Koofr is a cloud storage service, not a cloud-to-cloud manager, but it does allow you to link up other cloud storages inside it and transfer files between them.
-Even though its free plan is only 2GB of storage space, it doesn’t put a limit on file sizes and has unlimited sharing.
+Even though its free plan is 10GB of storage space, it doesn’t put a limit on file sizes and has unlimited sharing.

 Another good thing about Koofr is that, unlike most cloud-to-cloud managers, it has desktop and mobile apps.
 You can read more about this service in our Koofr review.

 Mover.io was acquired by Microsoft in late 2019.
 Since then, it has refocused its efforts on migrating users from major cloud platforms over to Office 365.
 If you are looking for a cloud management service for that very purpose, then Mover.io could be an excellent choice.
 Best of all, it’s completely free — all you need to get your migration started is a Microsoft account.
 Read our Mover.io review for more.